Government of Chicago

 The government of the City of Chicago, Illinois, United States is divided into executive and legislative branches.
 The Mayor of Chicago is the chief executive, elected by general election for a term of four years, with no term limits.
 The mayor appoints commissioners and other officials who oversee the various departments.
 In addition to the mayor, Chicago's two other citywide elected officials are the City Clerk and the City Treasurer.

-The City Council is the legislative branch and is made up of 50 aldermen, one elected from each ward in the city.
+The City Council is the legislative branch and is made up of 50 alderpersons, one elected from each ward in the city.
 The council takes official action through the passage of ordinances and resolutions and approves the city budget.
 Government priorities and activities are established in a budget ordinance usually adopted each November.

 Organization

 Generally speaking, the mayor and city departments comprise the executive branch of the city government, and the city council comprises the legislative branch.
 However, the mayor does have some formal legislative functions such as being the presiding officer of the council and being able to break tie votes, and informally has dominated legislative activity since the late 19th century.
 On the other hand, the council has oversight authority over city departments.
 The city treasurer and city clerk are the only other directly elected positions in the city government, and are independent from the mayor's office and the council.